 It's too hard to recommend since there's too many choices.

-I listed some night market food that you'll find them really tasty and not scary to try :)
+night market food that you'll find them really tasty and not scary to try :)

 Also, if you see there's a little line in front of the shop/vendor, I think they're not too bad in general lol